Ira C. Eaker: General Ira C. Eaker Award

 The General Ira C. Eaker Award is given by the Civil Air Patrol in honor of the former Deputy Commander U.S. Army Air Forces and aviation pioneer.
 It is presented to cadets who have completed the requirements of the final phase of the cadet program.
 The award is accompanied by promotion to the grade of Cadet Lieutenant Colonel, the second highest grade in the program.

+Halls of fame

 In 1970, Eaker was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 In 1993 he was inducted into the Airlift/Tanker Association Hall of Fame.

 In 1981, Eaker was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 Influence on literature

 Kurt Vonnegut quotes his foreword to David Irving's The Destruction of Dresden in his novel Slaughterhouse-Five.